Hometown Solar Grant Program

 The Hometown Solar Grant Program provides schools and other educational facilities with the opportunity to apply for a 5 kW solar installation.

-Nine of the twelve MMPA member communities now host Hometown Solar installations.
+Eleven of the twelve MMPA member communities now host Hometown Solar installations.
 The Agency plans to provide additional grant opportunities over the coming years so that every MMPA community has the opportunity to participate.

 The following educational facilities have been awarded Hometown Solar Grant Awards: